-Since the outcome of these models does not differ substantially from what we have already reported, here we only report the results of the models that take the per capita downloads as the dependent variable, and use a smaller, but richer dataset, which includes the EUROBAROMETER data next to the EUROSTAT data we have used so far.
-(See the other models mentioned in the supplementary materials.)
-For the purposes of modeling, we scaled the variables to unit variance so that they have equal weight in the variable selection process.
+In addition to the random forest approach, which comprehensively compared the predictive power of variables groups, our ‘brute force’ approach has also measured all possible regression models.
+Given that both methods are comprehensive and did not reveal any further research directions, we found our initial theoretical framework validated, and based on this variable selection we created comparable regional models to the global model.

+The random forest approach did not reveal any new connections on the dataset only containing the EUROSTAT variables.
+However, it identified a number of significant variables in the smaller, but richer dataset, which also includes the library-use related EUROBAROMETER variables.

+The feature importance graph (Fig 6) identifies as relevant the same variables we already included in our linear models: the share of researchers in the workforce, GPD per capita in purchasing parity units, and R&D investment.
+In addition, the share of library using and book reading populations from among the EUROBAROMATER variables are also somewhat relevant.

-Figure 6: Random Forest feature importance of EUROSTAT+EUROBAROMETER.
+Fig 6: Random Forest feature importance of EUROSTAT+EUROBAROMETER.
 (DV: count per capita, number of runs: 100)

-The feature importance graph (Figure 7) identifies as relevant the same variables we already included in our linear models: the share of researchers in the workforce, GPD per capita in purchasing parity units, and R&D investment.
-In addition, the share of library using and book reading populations from among the EUROBAROMATER variables are also somewhat relevant.

 Subsequently, we have included the newly identified EUROBAROMETER variables into the QuasiPoission regression models, with the per capita, per researcher and raw count as dependent variables.
+Table 10 contains the results of these models.

+Table 10: European models IV: Eurobarometer variables (DVs: download per capita, download per researcher)